How and why to write the perfect thank-you email after an interview

 Benefits of sending a follow-up

-Writing a thank-you note after a job interview is often overlooked or neglected by many applicants because of fear that they might be perceived as being too pushy.
-But remember, sending a follow-up has several benefits:
+Writing a thank-you note after a job interview is often overlooked or neglected by many applicants because of fear that they might be perceived as being too pushy or feel it is an unnecessary step.
+But sending a follow-up has several benefits:

 Makes applicants stand out